ArchipelagoMW/Archipelago/docs/options api.md

 options, these can be defined with `option_my_sub_option`, where the preceding `option_` is required and stripped for users, so will show as `my_sub_option` in yaml files and if `auto_display_name` is True `My Sub Option` on the webhost.
-All options support `random` as a generic option that will choose from any of the available options and is reserved by AP.
+All options support `random` as a generic option. `random` chooses from any of the available values for that option, and is reserved by AP.
 You can set this as your default value but you cannot define your own new `option_random`.

 ### Option Creation